Contiinuum/TwitchModifiers/README.md

    * stream mode

 # Channel Points
-For modifiers to work, you need to create a custom channel points reward.
+You can choose to require channel points for modifiers. you need to create a custom channel points reward.
 Name it whatever you want, just make sure the reward requires text.
 In that text, the user is required to type a command listed below.

 ## Command List and Default Values